AdilTsDev/main-automation-project-united/README.md

-In this project, we developed total of 51 Test cases *.smoke test cases: 4
+In this project, we developed total of 51 Test cases<br />
+   *.smoke test cases: 4
    *.sanity test cases: 5
    *.regression test case: 42